CcFix/ccfix.com.au/content/iphone/iphone-battery-repair.md

 ### Unexpected Shutdowns
 If your iPhone shuts down unexpectedly even when the battery is charged, this is a clear sign that you need a new battery.[Request a Free Quote](https://form.jotform.com/241402975332857)

-## The Repair Process at CCFix

-### Initial Consultation
-Bring your iPhone to CCFix for an initial consultation.
-Our technicians will assess the battery’s health and provide you with a detailed quote.

-### Diagnostic Check
-Before proceeding with the repair, we perform a thorough diagnostic check to ensure there are no underlying issues that could affect your iPhone's performance.

-### Battery Replacement
-Once you approve the quote, we proceed with the battery replacement.
-Our technicians work with precision to ensure your iPhone is as good as new.

-### Quality Check
-After the repair, we perform a final quality check to ensure everything is working perfectly.
-We test the battery, charging capabilities, and other functionalities.

-### Customer Handover
-Finally, we hand your iPhone back to you, fully repaired and ready to use.
-We also provide you with tips on how to take care of your new battery.
 [Request a Free Quote](https://form.jotform.com/241402975332857)

 ## Service Areas

-## CCFix proudly serves various areas in Sydney, including:

 **-** Merrylands

 **-** Parramatta

 **-** Guildford

 **-** Harris Park

 **-** Silverwater

 **-** Fairfield

 **-** Westmead

 **-** Granville

 **-** Greystanes

 **-** Clyde

 **-** Northmead

 **-** Smithfield

 **-** Lidcombe

 ## Contact Us